hackersanddesigners/ageofdust/README.md

 **Can be customized: >> see image**

-* the speaker (works w. piezo, bone conductor
+* the speaker (works w. piezo, bone conductor, jack to batt powered speaker)
 * the buttons (vcc <-> play)
 * samplerate with 500k pot on p2 jumper (distorts sounds)
 * slide switch to loop